MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/P01-React-and-React-Native-Basic-Components/content.md

 slug: react-and-react-native-basic-concepts
 ---

+1. **Build out the components of this app**
+    1. **Get basic, stubbed out components set up**
+    1. **Add some style to them**
+1. Implement the lifecycle methods for the Components
+1. Implement props and load in weather data

 Let's go over some building blocks of React and React Native that we will use to create our Wthr app.

 # Components